Ge Bai Assistant Professor of Accounting

 B.A.
 Japanese Literature, Dalian University of Technology (2001)

-Managerial accounting issues related to governance, decision-making, and control.
+Accounting issues related to governance, decision-making, and reporting.
+Health care cost, finance, and quality.

 Management Accounting and Cost Accounting